An important social event

-In late August 1928 two Camden colonial families celebrated the marriage of Keith Whiteman to Alice Margaret (Marge) McIntosh.
-This was an important local wedding between two local families of some importance and social status.
+In late August 1928, two Camden colonial families celebrated the marriage of Keith Whiteman to Alice Margaret (Marge) McIntosh.
+This wedding was a social event between two local families of some importance and social status.
 The McIntoshes conducted a very successful dairy operation on the family property of Denbigh at Cobbitty, while the Whiteman family were successful Camden retailers.

 Both families had colonial origins.
 Members of the Whiteman family had immigrated to New South Wales in 1839 from Sussex to work on Camden Park Estate.
 While the McIntoshes had immigrated to New South Wales from the Inverness region of the Scottish Highlands in the 1860s.

-The church was decorated with a simple floral arrangement of white flowers and asparagus fern, according to the press reports (CN 20 Sept 1928).
-The white flowers for the August wedding were likely to have been, according to Angela Wannet of Butterflies Florist in Camden, local calla lillies, oriental lillies, and carnations with trailing ivy.
-The floral displays in the church, while not elaborate, indicated that the families did not spare any expense on this important family celebration.
+According to the press reports, the church was decorated with a simple floral arrangement of white flowers and asparagus ferns (Camden News, 20 September 1928).
+The white flowers for the August wedding were likely to have been, according to Angela Wannet, Butterflies Florist in Camden, local calla lilies, oriental lilies, and carnations with trailing ivy.

 The fashionable bride